Ezeh20/image-hng/README.md

 https://image-hng.vercel.app/

 ## Tools used
+- MongoDB - for storing users and data content
+- NextAuth - for authentication

 # Clone the repo
 - fork the repo
 - in your terminal, run ```git clone https://github.com/Ezeh20/image-hng.git```